Nepsaco/BackendDataReportingAPI/README.md

 ## API visualization
 -   To visualize the api and test enpoints got to https://backend-data-reporting-api.herokuapp.com/docs
 -   An ERD png is in the assets folder to get a look at my modes and relationships

-## To do
-- Get all of the seed data into the database from the csv.
-I was having trouble parsing the csv to load it into the seeds.
-- Add testing to api end points to make sure data coming back would match assumptions.
-I would have written tests in jest and accessed the endpoint to check if test data matched the endpoint.
-- Refactor for optimization.
-I only solved the problem but I did it using loops within loops.
-So being able to look at some functions again to refactor using better SQL statement or gather the data faster.
-Also there is a probelm of over fetching that I would relook at.